nasirayyub/mixerp/docs/user-guide/inventory-management/item-maintenance.md

             Machinable
         </th>
         <td>
-            State whether or not this item is a machinable parcle for shipping.
+            State whether or not this item is a machinable parcel for shipping.
         </td>
     </tr>